Zita: Life

-By her meek and humble self-restraint, she at last succeeded in overcoming the malice of her fellow-servants.
-She gave one-third of her wages to her parents, kept a third, and gave the rest to the poor.
+By her meek and humble self-restraint, Zita succeeded in overcoming the malice of her fellow-servants.
+She gave a third of her wages to her parents, kept a third, and gave the rest to the poor.
 The mistress of the house placed Zita in charge of the household almsgiving, and allowed her to visit the sick poor in their own homes and tend to their needs.
 A small room isolated from the rest of the house was put at Zita's disposal.
-She would venture out in the evenings and invite some poor homeless woman to supper.
-The room had a bed, and was offered as safe shelter for the night.
+She would venture out in the evenings and invite poor homeless women to supper.
+The room, which had a bed, was offered as safe shelter for the night.

-She always rose several hours before the rest of the family and took care to hear Mass every morning before she began work.
+She always rose hours before the rest of the family and took care to hear Mass every morning before she began work.
 She attended to her tasks with diligence and fidelity, and studied when possible to anticipate what needed to be done.
-It was Signora Fatinelli dying wish that Zita be placed in charge of the household.
-Zita continued to serve the Fatinellis after the death in 1260 of Guglielmo Fatinelli when his son Pagano became the head of the family.
+Signora Fatinelli's dying wish was that Zita be placed in charge of the household.
+She continued to serve the family after the death of Guglielmo Fatinelli in 1260, when his son Pagano became the head of the family.

-Legends
+Legends associated with the saint

-A story sometimes depicted in art concerns Zita carrying bread in her cloak to bring to the poor.
-Jealous servants reported this to the master, who confronted Zita.
+Zita is sometimes depicted in art carrying bread for the poor in her cloak.
+Jealous servants reported this to the master, who confronted her.
 Upon opening the cloak, however, it was found to be full of flowers.
 A similar tale is told of Elizabeth of Hungary.

-One anecdote relates a story of Zita giving away her own food during a famine, and then that of her master.
-When he remonstrated with her for depleting the family's own resources, they found the pantry fully stocked.
+Zita gave away her own food during a famine, and then gave away food belonging to her master.
+When he remonstrated with her, the pantry was discovered to be fully stocked.

 There are various versions of the miracle of the loaves.
-On one morning, Zita left her chore of baking bread either to tend to someone in need, or was deep in prayer in her room.
-She returned to find in the kneading-trough the loaves all ready set and prepared, or already baked.
-Since neither the servants nor the mistress knew who had prepared the bread, it was commonly attributed to angels.
+On one morning, Zita left her chore of baking bread either to tend to someone in need (or was deep in prayer in her room).
+She returned to find loaves all ready set and prepared in the kneading-trough (or already baked).
+Neither the other servants nor the mistress knew who had prepared the bread, so it was commonly attributed to angels.

 On another occasion, Zita was returning from distributing alms when she encountered a beggar.
 Having nothing left to give him, she accompanied him to the village well to draw him a cool drink.
 She let a copper jug down into the well, and in the act of holding it out to him, made the sign of the cross over the water, praying that this drink might be blessed to the poor wayfarer.
 As he made to drink, he found that the water had turned into wine.